rbsam176/ms3-coffeedb/readme.md

 ## Checkbox toggles

 Throughout CoffeeDB you will see custom toggle buttons, they are used for specifying criteria to the Browse filter, along with adding a submission.
 These toggles are actually masked checkboxes which have their default checkbox UI hidden using CSS.
-The button text is still wrapped in a label, making these custom toggles accessiblity-friendly.
+The button text is still wrapped in a label, making these custom toggles accessibility-friendly.